 - Benzene (C6H6)

-Air purifiers are a little bit special in this area as they do not use separate gas sensors.
+Air purifiers are a little special in this area as they do not use separate gas sensors.
 Instead, they use a “combined sensor” that can detect many different gasses, including VOCs (volatile organic compounds).
-Most air purifier product descriptions will usually call this simply “VOC sensor”.
+Most air purifier product descriptions will call this simply “VOC sensor”.

 Which air quality sensors do air purifiers use?